 • (Optional) Derwent blenders for colored pencils

-Joann Hospod-Stanford teaches art at Sage Park Middle School in Avon, Connecticut.
+Joann Hospod-Stanford teaches art at Sage Park Middle School in Windsor, Connecticut.
 All photographs were taken by Anne Marie Curtis.

 Want More Classroom Projects From This Issue?